23 of the Best Types of Orchids to Grow as Houseplants

 Bulb.
 Frank Smith is an interspecies cross of Bulb. lobbii and Bulb. carunculatum.
 It bears star-shaped blooms that have yellow sepals and petals tinged with orange, and a deep red, small, tongue-shaped lip.

-You can purchase a live Bulb.
-Frank Smith specimen in a two-inch pot from Aloha Hawaii Orchids at Amazon.
+You can find Bulb.
+Frank Smith plants in two-inch pots from Aloha Hawaii Orchids at Amazon.

 4. Calanthe